iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_selconditions.md

 ## Operations and other particular qualities

-Use the "nestedConditions" condition to perform the attribute inquiry.
+Use the "nestedConditions" to perform the attribute inquiry.
 For each attribute - a separate operation.
 Do not specify nested reference attributes by a point in the "property" field.

 To inquiry attribute values that are not equal to zero, use the `nempty` operation and specify `null` in the "value" field.